eflumerf/styleguide/dune-daq-cppguide.md

 ### 4.2  Implicit Conversions [DUNE VERSION]

-In general, use the `explicit` keyword in the declaration of constructors to avoid having them used to perform an implicit conversion in user code.
-Type conversion operators, and constructors that are callable with a single argument, should be marked `explicit` in the class definition.
+Type conversion operators, and constructors that are callable with a single argument, should be marked `explicit` in the class definition to avoid having them used to perform an implicit conversion in user code.
 As an exception, copy and move constructors should not be `explicit`, since they do not perform type conversion.
 Also, implicit conversions can sometimes be necessary and appropriate for types that are designed to transparently wrap other types; in this case an exception to the rule is allowed.

-Constructors that cannot be called with a single argument may omit `explicit` since the C++ language does not consider multi-argument constructors for implicit conversions.
+Constructors that cannot be called with a single argument may omit `explicit` since the C++ language does not consider multi-argument or argument-free constructors for implicit conversions.

 #### Implicit Conversions [GOOGLE VERSION]